ironbar/arc25/docs/05_Solution_Summary.md

 <center><img src="../modeling/res/1752753996905_arc25.png" width="50%" alt="Diagram illustrating search-and-learn loop for ARC25"/></center>

-_Guillermo Barbadillo, November 3 2025_
+_Guillermo Barbadillo, November 3, 2025_

 ## Abstract

 This is a technical report of the work and research done by Guillermo Barbadillo for the ARC25 challenge.
 Most of the research was oriented towards a deep-learning-guided program synthesis system that searches program space and adapts at test time with test-time training via hindsight relabeling, in a tight search-and-learn loop.
 Evidence was obtained that search and learn outperforms pure search approaches for the same number of predictions per task.
-However, that effort is not yet complete, and pieces and ideas are missing because it does not solve any of the private test tasks from ARC-AGI-2.
+However, that effort is not yet complete, and pieces and ideas are missing, as it does not yet solve any of the private test tasks from ARC-AGI-2.
 The best result on the leaderboard was achieved with minor adaptations of last year's transduction with test-time training approach.

 ## Table of contents